 Skin Conditions

-The Fraxel Dual system works well for melasma1, enlarged pores caused by sebaceous hyerplasia1, and Stretch marks.
-In fact, Fraxel Re:Store Dual has become the treatment of choice for Melasma because of its proven ability to create dramatic results in all skin types for this tricky skin condition.
+The Fraxel Dual system works well for skin discoloration, including sun spots and age spots, enlarged pores caused by sebaceous hyerplasia1, and Stretch marks.
 During treatment, the creation of many microscopic injuries stimulates collagen production, improving pigmentation irregularities, as well as skin texture and tone.

 - Recovery & Downtime: 4-5 days